Effect size statistics are all the rage these days.

 Luckily Eta-squared is very simple to calculate yourself based on the sums of squares in your ANOVA table.
 I’ve written another blog post with all the formulas.
 You can (more…)

-If you’re in a field that uses Analysis of Variance, you have surely heard that p-values alone don’t indicate the size of an effect.
-You also need to give some sort of effect size measure.
+If you’re in a field that uses Analysis of Variance, you have surely heard that p-values don’t indicate the size of an effect.
+You also need to report effect size statistics.

 Why?
 Because with a big enough sample size, any difference in means, no matter how small, can be statistically significant.
 P-values are designed to tell you if your result is a fluke, not if it’s big.